Brandenburg Gate: Political history

 On 25 December 1989, less than two months after the Berlin Wall began to come down, the conductor Leonard Bernstein conducted the Berlin Philharmonic in a version of the Ninth Symphony of Beethoven at the then newly opened Brandenburg Gate.
 In the concluding choral movement of the symphony, the "Ode to Joy", the word Freude ("Joy") was replaced with Freiheit ("Freedom") to celebrate the fall of the Wall and the imminent reunification of Germany.

 On 2–3 October 1990, the Brandenburg Gate was the scene of the official ceremony to mark the reunification of Germany.
 At the stroke of midnight on 3 October, the black-red-gold flag of West Germany—now the flag of a reunified Germany—was raised over the gate.

-On 12 July 1994, U.S. President Bill Clinton spoke at the Brandenburg Gate about peace in post–Cold War Europe formally declaring, "Berlin is free!"
+On 12 July 1994, U.S. President Bill Clinton spoke at the Brandenburg Gate about peace in post–Cold War Europe.

-On 9 November 2009, Chancellor Angela Merkel walked through the Brandenburg Gate with Russia's Mikhail Gorbachev and Poland's Lech Wałęsa as part of the 20-year anniversary of the fall of the Berlin Wall while former East German leader Egon Krenz, recently released from prison, looked on from the cheering crowd on the sidewalk.
-Gorbachev pointed, smiled and waved to Krenz who did not return the gesture.
-After Gorbachev had passed by and the crowd realized who Krenz was, they began to howl and throw rubbish at him.
+On 9 November 2009, Chancellor Angela Merkel walked through the Brandenburg Gate with Russia's Mikhail Gorbachev and Poland's Lech Wałęsa as part of the 20th anniversary of the fall of the Berlin Wall.